TandonDevOps/IndraABM/tutorial/tutorial_video_script.md

 Forest fire model is an agent-based model that describes wildfire spreading and extinguishing through progress.

 `cd IndraABM/models; ../run.sh forest_fire.py`
-Firstly, the terminal is asking us for some props, like grid height, width, the probability that a tree will catch fire, tree density, etc. Let's keep the default values for now, and start running the simulation to see the effects.
+Firstly, the terminal is asking us for some parameters, like grid height, width, the probability that a tree will catch fire, tree density, etc.
+Let's keep the default values for now, and start running the simulation to see the effects.

 `keep pressing enter until reach menu`
 We can see from the menu that there are a number of actions that we can take, such as run for N periods.
 Let's try this.